TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/browser_compatibility.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 - Review [Can I Use](https://caniuse.com/).
 Are all technologies you have encountered so far supported by popular browsers?
 - Read this article [about browsers on iOS](https://adactio.com/journal/17428).

 </div>

 ### Knowledge check

+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What is the most used browser currently?](#most-used-browser)
 - [What was the original name of the first web browser?](#first-web-browser)